friendly-bits/shell-scheduler/README.md

 - **Linux** - required for its reliance on `/proc` to read PIDs and system uptime.
 Should be not too complicated to port to any other Unix-like system.
 - **Bash or BusyBox ash or [shed](https://github.com/km-clay/shed)**.
 Other shells are not supported.
 Could be conceivably ported to POSIX-compliant code.
 - The utilities `mkfifo`, `mkdir`, and `rm`.
-No other binary utilities are used by the library.
+- Job termination needs some additional utilities, depending on which mechanism you pick: `awk` and `cat` for the PPID-walk, `awk` for the children-walk, `rmdir` and `sleep` for the cgroup mechanism.

 ## Variants

 shell-scheduler comes in two variants: full (`scheduler.sh`) and mini (`scheduler-mini.sh`).
 The differences are listed below:

-- **Job termination**: the full variant hands this off to a separate helper library (`job-term.sh`), which implements three selectable job termination mechanisms (cgroup, children-walk, PPID-walk).
-The mini variant has the PPID-walk mechanism built in and uses a simplified job termination callback protocol, which makes it incompatible with the helper library.
+- **Job termination**: the full variant has three selectable job termination mechanisms built in (cgroup, children-walk, PPID-walk).
+The mini variant has only the PPID-walk mechanism and uses a simplified job termination callback protocol, so a callback written for one variant does not work with the other.
 - **Per-job parameters**: the full variant exports registered params to jobs and to the job completion callback only when you opt in with `SCHED_AUTO_PARAMS=1`; the mini variant always exports them.
 - **Aborting jobs from outside**: only the full variant can do this.
 Both variants can abort jobs from the job completion callback.
 - **Code comments**: the mini version removes a lot of them to reduce the size.

 Everything else (callbacks, timeouts, per-job parameters and helpers) is identical.
-Pick mini if file size is important and the PPID-walk job termination mechanism is sufficient for your application; or if you prefer a single file.
+Pick mini if file size is important and the PPID-walk job termination mechanism is sufficient for your application.
 Pick full if you want all three job termination mechanisms available, want to abort jobs from outside the scheduler, or want control over whether parameters are automatically passed to jobs.

 ## Quick start